Gresford disaster: Rescue attempts

-Despite the fact that the carbon monoxide levels in the 20's return suggested that no-one further inbye could be left alive, rescue efforts became focused on trying to fight the fire at 29's Turn, using sand, stone dust, and extinguishers.
+Despite the fact that the carbon monoxide levels in the 20's return suggested that no one farther inbye could be left alive, rescue efforts became focused on trying to fight the fire at 29's Turn, using sand, stone dust, and extinguishers.
 The miners trapped in the most northerly districts, the 20's and 61's, would have been more than 1 mi on the other side of the fire, and rockfalls at the entrance to the 29's soon made it clear there was little chance of escape for the men trapped in the affected districts.
 As the falls were levelled, the fire become more severe: Parry Davies, captain of the Llay No. 2 rescue team, described the whole end of the level as "one mass of flame, the coal sides of the roadway, burning in one white mass, and the more stones we moved to one side, the more air we put on to the flames [...]
 It was most peculiar to see the flames from that fire, all the colours of the rainbow, a sight which I will never forget."

 By early Saturday morning large crowds of concerned relatives and off-duty miners had gathered silently at the pit head awaiting news.
 Hopes were raised in the evening when rumours began circulating that the fire in the Dennis main road was being brought under control; families waiting at the surface were told rescue teams would soon be able to reach the miners in the 29's, the nearest district beyond the Clutch.

 However, by Sunday evening it became clear that conditions in the pit had become extremely hazardous.
 Fire took hold in 29's haulage road as well as 142's Deep, and the rescue teams were withdrawn as further explosions took place behind a heavy fall on the far side of the fire.
 Relatives were told the shafts into the Dennis section would be capped because no one could have survived and it was far too dangerous to try to recover any further bodies.
-The final man to leave the pit, John McGurk, president of the Lancashire and Cheshire Miners' Federation, commented "there is no chance that any man is alive.
+The final man to leave the pit, John McGurk, president of the Lancashire and Cheshire Miners' Federation, commented, "There is no chance that any man is alive.
 I have been down in pits after ten explosions, but I have never seen anything like this.
 From the point where the fire is raging for twenty yards the stones are red-hot".

 More explosions continued to occur within the pit over the next few days.
-On 25 September, a surface worker named George Brown became the disaster's final victim when he was killed by flying debris after one blast blew the cap off the Dennis shaft.
+On 25 September, a surface worker named George Brown became the 265th victim when he was killed by flying debris after one blast blew the cap off the Dennis shaft.